-Not a Subversion
+Administrivia / Not a Subversion

 "In today's pop cultural landscape there seems to be this sort of obsession with the ideas of "subversion" and "deconstruction."
-When a show comes along that does something a little bit different from the Lowest Common Denominator idea of what would be considered normal for its genre, people are quick to praise the innovation that they feel is on display and to herald the crushing of the old tropes.
+When a show comes along that does something a little bit different from the lowest common denominator idea of what would be considered normal for its genre, people are quick to praise the innovation that they feel is on display and to herald the crushing of the old tropes.
 While I can appreciate this excitement over the idea of innovation and challenging storytelling norms, I think that a lot of this overzealous celebration is misguided.
 And to me it reeks too much of coming from the position of wanting to think that the things you like are somehow smarter, more mature, and more interesting than the stuff that came before, or that is propped up by the mainstream.'"

-involving the loose usage
+The loose usage

 of the term "subversion

 ".
 "Subverted Trope" as we define it here means "It's set up to look like the trope is going to happen, but then it doesn't," but people like to call just about anything a subversion.

 People tend to label any series that merely completely avoids a certain trope as a "subversion," when in fact that's called an aversion